microsoft/ApplicationInsights-JS/API-reference.md

 Adds telemetry initializer to the collection.
 Telemetry initializers will be called one by one before telemetry item is pushed for sending and in the order they were added.
-If one of telemetry initializers returns false then telemetry item will not be sent.
+If one of the telemetry initializers returns false then the telemetry item will not be sent.
-If one of telemetry initializers throws an error then telemetry item will not be sent.
+If one of the telemetry initializers throws an error then the telemetry item will not be sent.

 #### Example